top of page

 ELDER DINER

-We welcome seniors from the church and community (55 and over) to a home-cooked meal and joyous fellowship.
-Join us on first and third Tuesdays at noon in the Parlor!
-Next meetings:
+On first and third Tuesdays, we welcome seniors from the church and community (55 and over) to a home-cooked meal and joyous fellowship.
+Please join us!

 Blessing Bags provide help for those experiencing homelessness in Center City; we also work with the Outreach Center of Mental Health Partnerships.
 Blessing Bags contain non-perishable food items such as granola bars, pretzels, fruit snacks, raisins, chips, crackers, small water bottles and non-food items like small tubes of toothpaste, toothbrushes, small soft packs of Kleenex, chap-stick, vaseline lotion.
 We collect items on Sunday.
 For more information, contact delores.paulk@gmail.com